tenstorrent/tt-CableGen/README.md

 1. Optionally enter a custom **Filename Prefix**
 2. Click **"Export Cabling Descriptor"**
 3. Downloads a `.textproto` file with complete topology definition
+4. **Note**: This export is based ONLY on hierarchy/topology information (hostname, node_type, connections).
+Physical location fields (Hall/Aisle/Rack/Shelf) are not included in the cabling descriptor.
-4. Can be re-imported for further editing
+5. Can be re-imported for further editing

 #### Export Deployment Descriptor
 1. Ensure all nodes have location information (Hall/Aisle/Rack/Shelf)
 2. Click **"Export Deployment Descriptor"**
 3. Downloads a `.textproto` file with deployment configuration
+4. **Note**: This export uses physical location fields (Hall/Aisle/Rack/Shelf) for datacenter deployment planning

 #### Generate Cabling Guide
 1. **Prerequisites**: